 GroundTruth’s editorial operations are led by Co-Founder and Executive Editor Kevin Grant, who brings a unique skill set for leading innovative digital journalism projects, in-the-field training and cross-cultural reporting teams.
 Grant will bring that experience to Report for America.

 Seed funders include: Google News Lab, The Lenfest Institute for Journalism, the Knight Foundation, The Tow Foundation, Craig Newmark Philanthropies, Galloway Family Foundation, the Select Equity Group Foundation and numerous generous individuals.
-Training partners include: the CUNY Journalism School, Poynter, Maynard Institute and Solutions Journalism Network.
+Training partners include: the CUNY Graduate School of Journalism, Poynter, Maynard Institute, Online News Association and Solutions Journalism Network.